 For more information, visit the South Australian Government's FHOG web page.

-First Home Owner Grant TAS
+First Home Owners Grant TAS

 What's included?

-Until 30 June 2022, first-home buyers who buy a new home or build one may be eligible for a grant of $20,000.
-(If you don’t satisfy the eligibility criteria for the $20,000 grant, you may qualify for a $10,000 grant.)
+Until 30 June 2026, first-home buyers who purchase or build a new home may be eligible for a grant of up to $30,000.

 Who's eligible?